You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Examples of the different types of data analysis in CRM

 There are several different types of CRM analytics techniques.
-The big three are descriptive, predictive and prescriptive, though there are overlaps among them.
-Before going over CRM analytics examples, it’s wise to briefly touch upon the common analytical CRM tools of each type of such CRMs,
+The big three are descriptive, predictive, and prescriptive, though overlaps exist among them.
+Before going over CRM analytics examples, it's wise to briefly touch upon the standard analytical CRM tools of each type of such CRM,

 Descriptive analytical CRM

-Descriptive analysis is when you collect data on past activity and use various metrics to try and get an idea of how things are going in your business.
-Using filters and a variety of visual graphics, charts and lists, you can turn these analytics into shareable reports.
+Descriptive analysis involves collecting data on past activity and using various metrics to get an idea of how things are going in your business.
+You can turn these analytics into shareable reports using filters, visual graphics, charts, and lists.

 Descriptive analytical CRM examples